makedeb/makedeb-docs/docs/home/installing/apt-repository.md

-The primary method for installing of makedeb on Debian-based systems is through the use of makedeb's APT repository.
+The primary method for installation of makedeb on Debian-based systems is through the use of makedeb's APT repository.

 Besides distributing makedeb itself, the repository also holds dependencies that makedeb needs to function properly.